-With the UK currently experiencing a mini heatwave, it’s important to look out for people with dementia.
+With the upcoming hot spell, it’s important to look out for people with dementia.
 Due to communication difficulties a person with dementia may not be able to explain that they’re dehydrated or feeling unwell because of the heat.
 They could forget to wear loose, cool clothing as well as hats and sunglasses.

 In heatwaves like this, try and arrange for friends, neighbours or relatives to provide extra checks on a person with dementia.
 They should be aware of the possible signs to look out for including: headaches, dizziness, increased confusion, pale and sweaty skin as well as excessive thirst.
 Always seek medical advice if you have concerns.